uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 #### Considerations

 {:.usa-content-list}
 - <strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all.
-Clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.
+Clearly explain the reason for asking for the information and what will be done to secure the user’s privacy and safety.
 - <strong>Be specific about the information you are requesting.</strong> Clearly state the context, such as, "Please enter your sex as it appears on your birth certificate." so that users can successfully provide the information required.
 Because gender and sex are often used synonymously, users have difficulty determining which information is being requested.

 #### Accessibility